KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/dilithium-module-tutorial.md

 </collapse-text>

+In the returned response we observe many utxos.

+We cannot assume that all of the returned utxos belong to the `LABSLover` handle, however.
+Recall that a handle must be associated with a single Antara Address, but an Antara Address can have multiple handles.
+Therefore, some of the above utxos belong to `LABSLover`, and some may belong to another handle.

+To ascertain which utxos belong to which handle, we must write a script that performs several tasks.
+First, the script iterates over each utxo and checks whether the utxo is a "Dilithium send transaction" or a "Dilithium Qsend transaction".
+For those that are Qsend transactions, the script then checks whether each utxo belongs to the `LABSLover` handle.

-This CC address may have multiple Dilithium handles associated with it.
-We cannot assume all of these UTXOs belong to the `LABSLover` handle.
-This is where some coding will come into play.
-We will need to iterate over each of these UTXOs, check if it's either a Dilithium send transaction or Dilithium Qsend transaction, if it is, check if it belongs to the `LABSLover` handle.
-Generally any UTXO with a value of 0.0001 coins can be ignored.
-These are created by the Dilithium `register` rpc command.
-They are used to index handles for a given pubkey.
+Generally, any utxo with a value of `0.0001` coins can be ignored in this circumstance.
+These utxos are created by the Dilithium <b>register</b> RPC and are used to index handles for a given pubkey.

-Let's look at this UTXO and find out if it's a Dilithium UTXO.
-If it is, we will go through how to find out the associated handle.
+For this example, we select one of the above utxos for closer inspection.
+Our first task is to ascertain whether this utxo is related to Dilithium.

 ```json
 {